N3woX/Request-Logger/README.md

 2. Navigate into the project directory: cd Request-Logger

-3. Install the required dependencies (if applicable): pip install -r requirements.txt
+3. Install the required dependencies: pip install -r requirements.txt

 4. Run the application: